 He also said that one of the key reasons for many cases of abuse is because migrant workers cannot transfer employers freely and they have to finish their 3-year contracts before being able to change employers that might be abusive.

-Decrease in “Runaways”
+The decrease in “Runaways”

 There was a decrease in migrant workers that reside illegally in Taiwan.
 These people are referred to as “runaways” by the media and government because they didn’t finish their work contracts.
 The number of “runaways” dropped between 2016 -2017 from 21,708 to 17,096 (21%).